Progressing your CUP Service

 - Macmillan CNSs

 - CUP Consultants

 Have you considered sponsoring or exhibiting at this day?
 If you join us in 2017, you will be able to talk directly to this audience of Oncology professionals, build familiarity and take away leads.

 If you belong to an association or network that is related to Oncology, Cancer or CUP, SBK would welcome working with you.
 We can offer your members or network a discounted rate and a link with your website here:

 This event has been researched with and sculpted by the experience of past attendees from ‘Developing and Maintaining your Effective MUO/CUP MDT’, held in London in December 2016.
 Delegates from this event told us that the ‘speakers were excellent and the content of the information was both interesting and useful’.

-View further details and find out how to buy the documentation for Developing and Maintaining your Effective MUO CUP MDT
+View further details and find out how to buy the documentation for Setting up your 24-7 Nurse-led Cancer Hotline

 Enabling developments through improved GP referrals, nurse-led care and service measurements